 The primary reason you can’t upgrade your laptop’s GPU is a fundamental shift in design philosophy over the past decade.
 To make laptops thinner, lighter, and more power-efficient, manufacturers moved away from modular components toward a highly integrated design where core parts are permanently attached.

-Think of it like a modern car engine where the transmission is welded directly to the frame instead of being a separate, swappable part.
-It’s more compact and efficient, but repairs and upgrades become nearly impossible.
-For a laptop, the GPU, and often the CPU and RAM, are soldered directly onto the main circuit board, the motherboard.
 The big question, ‘Is it possible to replace a soldered GPU in a laptop?’ technically has a ‘yes’ answer, but it requires micro-soldering equipment and expertise far beyond even most professional repair shops, carrying an immense risk of destroying the entire motherboard.
 For all practical purposes, if your goal is to replace the video card in your laptop, a soldered chip makes it a non-starter.

 1.1.
 The age of the soldered GPU: Efficiency over modularity